borela/themeable/README.md

   // The render method does not need to be implemented, the component will use
   // presenters to render its structure.
 }
 ```

-Our button is defined, and it has a default presenter, if you would render it:
+Our button is defined, and it has a default presenter, if you render it:

 ```js
 <Button/>